-- (1) Options granted in role as a director. - Options granted at Board discretion in role as an NEO. - (3) All options are vested and have a five year life with the exception of options granted in fiscal 2011 that vest evenly on a quarterly basis from the grant date of October 28, 2010. - Based upon the net difference between the closing price for the common shares at April 30, 2011 of \$0.34 and the exercise price for options vested at that date. - (5) The Company does not have any share-based awards.
+- (1) Options granted in role as a director. - Options granted at the Board's discretion in role as an NEO. - Options granted as part of his compensation under a consulting agreement with the Company. - All options are vested and have a five year life with the exception of options granted to Dr. Danter and Dr. Norton as directors in fiscal 2012.
+These vest evenly on a quarterly basis from the grant date of September 27, 2011, and Dr. Norton's options granted under his consulting agreement that vest evenly on a quarterly basis from the grant date of June 21, 2011. - Based upon the net difference between the closing price for the common shares at April 30, 2012 of \$0.21 and the exercise price for options vested at that date. - The Company does not have any share-based awards and accordingly columns requiring disclosure of such information have not been included in the table above in accordance with National Instrument (NI) 51-102F6 ltem 1 (1.3) (2) (a).